Google Admin Console Settings: Best Practices for Education

 Browser History

 This setting controls whether Chrome saves a student’s browsing history or if students can clear browser data, including their viewing and download history.
-We recommend updating the settings to save browser history and disable clearing history so admins can ensure students are staying on track.
+We recommend updating the settings to save browser history and disabling clearing history so admins can ensure students stay on track.

 Browser history and clear browser history settings in the Google Admin Console